craigfay/changelog/README.md

 * Tensorflow is not uniquely suited to machine learning, but can be used to define any mathematical computation as a data flow graph.
 * "Tensor" refers to a multidimensional Array.
 * In Tensorflow, the nodes in the graph are operations, and the edges are Tensors.
+* A machine learning algorithm can be divided conceptually into 4 parts:
+  * Model
+  * Cost Function
+  * Optimization Objective
+  * Evaluation Criteria

 ### August 30, 2019
 * Docker may give an error approximating: `cannot find available IPv4 address`.
 You can fix this with `docker network prune`.